Northern Mazghuna pyramid: Description

 The pyramid superstructure seem to have never been started, and the only information that can be determined from it is that the pyramid was planned larger than its southern neighbor, which has a side length of 52.5 m.

-The hypogeum is similar to the one of the southern pyramid but much more tortuous, changing direction six times.
+The hypogeum is similar to that of the southern pyramid but much more tortuous, changing direction six times.
 The entrance is on the north side.
 From there, a staircase leads down to a square chamber and then to another staircase and to the first quartzite blocking.
 After that, two other chambers are connected by a passage with a second, still unsealed blocking.
 After the third chamber, a stairway and then a corridor leads to the antechamber just prior to the large burial chamber: this room, partially covered by an inverted V-shaped ceiling, is entirely filled by a huge sarcophagus-vault, which was carved from a single block of quartzite.
 The never-used sarcophagus lid, a 42-ton quartzite slab, still awaits to be fitted in the chamber.
 All exposed quartzite, which was built in the pyramid, had been painted with red paint and sometimes also decorated with vertical black stripes.
 The function of a large room behind the burial chamber remain unknown.

 From the pyramid complex, the valley temple, the funerary temple and the enclosure walls had apparently left no traces.
 Only a large portion of the causeway has been discovered, as well as another blocking stone, likely abandoned due to a change of the pyramid's design.